balena-io/etcher/README.md

 Support
 -------

-If you're having any problem, please [raise an issue](https://github.com/resin-io/herostratus/issues/new) on GitHub and the Resin.io team will be happy to help.
+If you're having any problem, please [raise an issue](https://github.com/resin-io/resin-etcher/issues/new) on GitHub and the Resin.io team will be happy to help.

 License
 -------

-Herostratus is free software, and may be redistributed under the terms specified in the [license](https://github.com/resin-io/herostratus/blob/master/LICENSE).
+Resin Etcher is free software, and may be redistributed under the terms specified in the [license](https://github.com/resin-io/resin-etcher/blob/master/LICENSE).